Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 All the keywords are exactly the same as the keywords used in the json file, making the lines copy-pastable.
 (Those who want to remove the numbers from stuff like "reviewer flip card" can do so as well)

+If you want to set more than one duplicate per shortcut for the reviewer, you can do so by adding the suffix "+++" *immediately* after the shortcut name followed by any distinct string. (e.g. {"reviewer flip card 3+++ first": "l", "reviewer flip card 3+++ 2nd": "t"})

 **Make sure to remap keys to empty keyspace.**

 "reviewer bury card": Bury this card